 accuse of lying - reacting to undesirable truths simply with accusations of lies and lying.
 (1 use)

-whataboutism - discrediting a criticism by accusing hypocrisy, in order to shift the focus away from oneself and onto others.
+whataboutism - discrediting a criticism by accusing hypocrisy to shift the focus away from oneself and onto others.
 (1 use)

 now is not the time - discouraging critical evaluation of tragic events that might give rise to political action, by characterizing it as political opportunism.
 (1 use)

-the American people - promoting a position as having the overwhelming support of all Americans, while providing no evidence that it does.
+the American people - (a form of bandwagon) promoting a position as having the overwhelming support of all Americans, while providing no evidence that it does.
 (1 use)

 out of context - removing a passage or quote from its surrounding context in such a way as to distort its intended meaning.
 (1 use)